csc-training/geocomputing_course/materials/stac.md

 * New de facto metadata and **search standard**
 * **Describes datasets at the level of individual files**
 * It is most commonly used for remote sensing data, but it is suitable for any data with time and location information.
-* Users: ESA, USGS, Microsoft Planetary computer, Google Earth Engine,
+* Users: ESA, USGS, Microsoft Planetary computer, Google Earth Engine
 * In Finland: FMI and CSC.

 ## STAC concepts